 Learn More: Sharon Laughlin

 This one day event covers the basics for painting a portrait, using you as the subject.
 It’s easy to take risks when working with your own image — after all, you only have yourself to please!
 So you can experiment to your heart's content.

 This oil painting class is designed for novices and experts alike.
 Cathleen's techniques are meant to meet every artist wherever you are in your painting journey.

 You’re invited to attend our Drawer’s Club in the Studio.
 Paint or draw from a live model.
 All skill levels are welcome.
 We’ll provide the model, easels and tables; you bring your art supplies and enjoy honing your skills.

-Learn More: A Few Good Men
+Learn More: The Good Body

 Join Columbia Center for the Arts as we travel to Ashland, Oregon June 27th-30th 2014 to experience the Oregon Shakespeare Festival!
 See three great performances, stay at the lovely Ashland Springs Hotel and travel by private coach.